rebelsky/sams-assorted-musings-reflections/size-of-the-college.md

 that it's a bad idea.
 But instead of doing a quick analysis, we do a detailed analysis and come to the same conclusion (or, worse yet, we do the detailed analysis, come to the same conclusion, but go ahead anyway).
+Sometimes, as in this case, it's something we've studied in the past, but we have insufficient institutional memory, and we do the work again (and again and again).

-It's pretty clear to me that when the task force has finished using lots of human resources to consider the issue, they will find that a larger college makes no financial sense, and will make it more difficult for us to achieve [our mission](grinnells-mission-statement).
+It's pretty clear to me that when the task force has finished using lots of human resources to consider the issue, they will find that a larger college makes no financial sense, and that a larger institutional will make it more difficult for us to achieve [our mission](grinnells-mission-statement).
 I just wish that we had a better rationale for undertaking the study in the first place.

 ---